ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ire-nw.md

 To enable cyber-related tasks on the cyberbackups, such as scanning backup files for malware and recovering VMs from backups on isolated networks, the customer:

 * Creates a segment for their cybertoolsets, which include the malware scanners.
-* Creates a new T1 named Isolated-NW-T1 and links it to the workload T0.
-The Isolated-NW-T1 is configured to advertise all NAT IPs only.
+* Creates a T1 named `Isolated-NW-T1` and links it to the workload T0.
+The `I`solated-NW-T1` is configured to advertise all NAT IPs only.
 This action stops the advertisement of connected segments and advertises only the NAT IP addresses of the segments.
 * Creates the following two distributed firewall groups:
    * Name: Cyber-Tools-Segments, Category: Segments, Members: cybertools
    * Name: Cyber-Isolated-Segments, Criteria: Segment Tag Equals Isolated-Segments, Scope: Cyber